-For those who want experience the best scuba diving in Costa Rica, head to Cocos Island.
-This island is a World Heritage Site that houses huge populations of hammerhead sharks, giant mantas, yellowfin tuna and more.
-It takes a couple days on a boat to get there so it’s fairly expensive.
+For those who want to experience the best scuba diving in Costa Rica, head to Cocos Island.
+This island is a World Heritage Site that houses huge populations of hammerhead sharks, giant mantas, yellowfin tuna, and more.
+It takes a couple of days on a boat to get there so it’s fairly expensive.
 Definitely one for the world bucket list for scuba divers!

 There are plenty of surf camps and surf vacations if you want to dedicate more than one day to learn or you can sign up for a one day lesson.
 A 2-hour group surf lessons cost around $55 or you can rent a board for around $20 a day.
 So if you’re visiting any surf town, it’s one of the best things to do in Costa Rica you can’t miss!

 Canyoning (rappelling down waterfalls) is an incredible adventure activity in Costa Rica.
 It might be a bit too much for the ones with acrophobia but the surge of adrenaline flowing through your body takes over and all sense of fear is lost.